leotoll/not-too-bad-leo/README.md

 # Not bad test task
 Solution was built using next.js and mui, no additional libraries was used.
+Site is deployed to: [https://not-too-bad-leo.vercel.app](https://not-too-bad-leo.vercel.app/)

 As the data is static it made the most sense to use next.js getStaticProps, so whole website will be ready on build time, which helps a lot with first load.
 But in real life case data would come from api and it will not be a good choice to use getStaticProps, as we want up to date data on every request, because the game stats may change pretty fast.